gonzalober/cv/README.md

 Previously, I worked as a Senior Financial Analyst at Dyer Baade & Company M&A consulting firm in which I worked with financial datasets and models.

-I am confident that my previous experience is a higly valuable asset to build my technical knowledge as a software developer.
+I am confident that my previous experience is a highly valuable asset to build my technical knowledge as a software developer.

 ## Experience